DEAR allows you to define manufacturing processes for a single finished product or for multiple finished products at a time.

 The other operation sequence has result Finished Product: Powdered Whey.
 The output quantity should be the output quantity of Powdered Whey per 20 units of Fresh Cheese.
 Actual output quantity can be edited manually during production.

-Both finished products are added to the Finished Products Yield section of the Production BOM.
+Both finished products are added to the Finished Products Output section of the Production BOM.

 Cost calculations for finished products